Appsterdam/DataViz/README.md

 Data analysis and data visualization

-**Project Client**

-\

 **Task**

-Create scenarios of use for the database and based on the available data investigate the possible niches which

-can be visualized.
+- Create scenarios of use for the database and based on the available data investigate the possible niches which can be visualized.

-Answer for who these scenarios and niches are interersting and why.
+- Answer for who these scenarios and niches are interersting and why.

-Query the database to make discoveries and test and proof your findings.
+- Query the database to make discoveries and test and proof your findings.

-Based on the findings create at least one design and/ or implementation of a visualization.
+- Based on the findings create at least one design and/ or implementation of a visualization.

-\

 **Theoretical Framework**